AdrieanKhisbe/diractions/README.md

 With a new repo, he got a new name **Diractions** (*never explain an overobvious pun*), and is growing ever since with new functionnalities. :)

-After some fall stall, we might reach the first major version around the new year.

 <!-- Maybe list of feature introduced after 1 will go there? -->

 <!-- §TODO: contribution note -->